Illumina/zippy/README.md

 ZIPPY is a powerful, easy-to-use NGS pipeline prototyping system, with batteries included.
 ZIPPY helps you create JSON-based pipeline specifications, which it then uses to execute a series of pipeline stages, with no user-written code required.

+## This is the personal updated ZIPPY repo of the original developer at Illumina

 ## With ZIPPY, you can:
 - Generate a new pipeline without any coding required
 - Auto-generate parameters files from just a list of stages